 This applies in particular in the following cases:

-all situations involving a high risk of haemorrhage including those listed in section 4.3

 late time to treatment from last known well.
 Therefore, the administration of Metalyse should not be delayed

-patients pre-treated with acetylsalicylic acid (ASA) may have a greater risk of intracerebral haemorrhage, particularly if Metalyse treatment is delayed
+patients pre-treated with acetylsalicylic acid (ASA) may have a greater risk of intracerebral haemorrhage and/or mortality, particularly if Metalyse treatment is delayed

-Compared to younger patients, patients of advanced age (over 80 years) may have a somewhat poorer outcome independent of treatment and may have an increased risk of intracerebral haemorrhage when thrombolysed.
+compared to younger patients, patients of advanced age (over 80 years) may have a somewhat poorer outcome independent of treatment and may have an increased risk of intracerebral haemorrhage when thrombolysed.
 In general, the benefit-risk of thrombolysis in patients of advanced age remains positive.
 Thrombolysis in AIS patients should be evaluated on individual benefit-risk basis.

-Treatment must not be initiated later than 4.5 hours after last known well because of unfavourable benefit/risk ratio mainly based on the following:

-positive treatment effects decrease over time

-particularly in patients with prior ASA treatment the mortality rate increases

-increased risk of symptomatic haemorrhage.
+Thrombo-embolism

+The use of Metalyse can increase the risk of thrombo-embolic events in patients with existing thrombi, e.g. left heart thrombus (mitral stenosis or atrial fibrillation, etc).

 Blood pressure monitoring

-BP monitoring up to 24 hours after tenecteplase treatment is necessary; intravenous antihypertensive therapy is recommended if systolic BP > 180 mmHg or diastolic BP > 105 mmHg.
+BP monitoring during the first 24 hours after tenecteplase treatment is necessary.
+Intravenous antihypertensive therapy is recommended if systolic BP > 180 mmHg or diastolic BP > 105 mmHg.

 Special groups at reduced benefit/risk

-The benefit/risk ratio is considered less favourable in patients that had a prior stroke or in those with known uncontrolled diabetes, but still positive in these patients.
+The benefit/risk ratio of thrombolytic therapy is considered less favourable in patients who have had a prior stroke or in those with known uncontrolled diabetes, but still positive in these patients (see also section 4.3).

+The benefit/risk ratio of Metalyse administration should be thoroughly considered in AIS patients with the following conditions:

+Seizure at the onset of stroke.
+(Thrombolytic therapy in these patients should only be considered when there is no suspicion of a stroke mimic or significant head trauma).

+In patients initially presenting with blood glucose < 50 mg/dL, thrombolysis may be considered after correction to normal blood glucose values, if the diagnosis of AIS persists (see section 4.3).

 In stroke patients the likelihood of a favourable outcome decreases with longer time from onset of symptoms to thrombolytic treatment, increasing age, increasing stroke severity and increased levels of blood glucose on admission while the likelihood of severe disability and death or symptomatic intracranial bleeding increases, independently of treatment.